ritabt/SeniorProject/README.md

 The Duel_DDQN folder is a package for training with Dueling Double DQN using a gym environment.
 I have modified the code from [here](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/DQN_variants/duel_DDQN/duelling_DDQN_cartpole.ipynb) to make it into an easy to use package.
 You can train with Dueling Double DQN following the setup template in train.py

 ## To-Do:
-- Add Conv2D layers to preprocess input images
+- Add new network with Conv2D layers to preprocess input images
+- Preprocess input img: take a crop, resize, and make grayscale
-- Modify environment actions to get 2-4 consecutive frames
+- Modify environment actions to get 2-4 consecutive frames as a state
-- Set up custom gym environment for the car in AirSim
+- Set up custom gym environment for the car in AirSim with similar specs
 - Design reward function for the car agent that uses the simulation env to determine if the car is in the lane
+- Setup this repo with the Airsim files used
+- Compare performance of Dueling Double DQN with regular DQN
+- Implement Prioritized Experience Replay